fennecJ/vlsi_design_practice/README.md

-# A set of verilog practicce codes
+# A set of verilog practicce codes from NCKU "Introduction to vlsi design"
+## Lab1
+Some simple verilog practice